quantum-mob/MaZX/README.md

 ## How to use

 Once MaZX is installed, put `MaZX` in the search field of the Wolfram Documentation Center (Mathematica Help window).
-You will see .
+You will see the guide to the MaZX package.